Why Study in Japan? Here are our top 10 reasons

 4. Safe and secure, with an excellent medical system

-Japan was also the first country in the world to enshrine environmental protections into law and continues to have very strong food safety regulations.
-According to the World Health Organization, the Japanese have the longest life expectancy in the world, thanks in part to Japan’s excellent medical system which you will have access to as a student through the very affordable national health insurance system.
+Japan was also the first country in the world to enshrine environmental protections into law.
+Taking pride in its cuisine, it has very strong food safety regulations.
+According to the World Health Organization, the Japanese have the longest life expectancy in the world.
+This is thanks in part to Japan’s excellent medical system, which you will have access to as a student through the very affordable national health insurance system.

-iCLA provides a safe, secure and convenient environment for its students with its onsite dorms and bi-lingual counselling services.
+iCLA provides a safe, secure and convenient environment for its students. iCLA has onsite dorms and bi-lingual counselling services.
 You can find out more information on our dormitories and student life on our homepage.

 5. You can earn a degree and learn Japanese at the same time

-Traditionally, an international student seeking to study at a Japanese University would attend a Japanese language school to improve their Japanese to a JLPT N2 or N1 level.
-They would then take university entrance exams and go on to study a degree program in Japanese.
-This process often means that getting a degree could take several years longer than the standard length of the degree, with the additional associated expense.
+Traditionally, an international student seeking to study at a Japanese University would attend a Japanese language school for formal Japanese language studies before enrolling.
+They would need to improve their Japanese to a Japanese Language Proficiency Test (JLPT) N2 or N1 level.
+They would then take university entrance exams or the EJU and go on to study a degree program in Japanese.
+All this would take several years longer than the standard length of the degree, and cost substantially more.

-At a university offering an English-taught degree like iCLA however, you can study Japanese as an elective while studying towards your major. iCLA’s Japanese language program is designed to assist you in gaining fluency in Japanese by the time you graduate.
+At a university offering an English-taught degree like iCLA, you can study towards your major and learn Japanese at the same time.
+The Japanese courses are credit bearing electives. iCLA’s Japanese language program is designed to assist you in gaining fluency in Japanese by the time you graduate.
 Learning Japanese while you earn your degree can save you years and thousands of dollars.

 6. Learn about Japanese culture, history, and nature

 Japan’s culture and history continue to fascinate many people around the world.
-Japan is a country that puts a lot of effort into preserving its historical sites and cultural heritage, often leading to unique juxtapositions of the metropolitan and the historical.
+Japan is a country that puts a lot of effort into preserving its historical sites and cultural heritage.
+This often leads to unique juxtapositions of the metropolitan and the historical.
 In recognition of this, to date twenty three locations in Japan have been recognised as UNESCO World Heritage sites.

 7. Great quality of life

 Long term residents and visitors alike often remark on how “everything just works” in Japan.
-From the trains that run so on-time drivers have apologised for arriving 30 seconds behind schedule, to the ease of paying for bills and other goods at convenience stores, the cleanliness and order of its cities and towns, exceptional levels of customer service, and the broader engagement in community life in evidence, all of this equates to liveable cities and a great quality of life in Japan.
+Japan’s cities and towns are ordered and cleanly.
+The trains run so on-time drivers have apologized for arriving 30 seconds behind schedule.
+It’s easy to pay for bills and other goods at convenience stores.
+The levels of customer service are exceptional.
+The broad engagement in community life is often in evidence.
+All of these factors combine to equate to livable cities and an excellent quality of life in Japan.

-While cities like Tokyo, Osaka and Kyoto loom large in the imagination when one thinks of Japan, how does life in smaller regional centers like Kofu, the capital of Yamanashi Prefecture compare?
-What smaller cities may lack the neon glitz and crowds of their megacity cousins they more than make up for in their lower cost of housing and food, more relaxed pace of life and access to the great outdoors.
+Cities like Tokyo, Osaka and Kyoto loom large in the imagination when one thinks of Japan.
+How does life in smaller regional centers like Kofu, the capital of Yamanashi Prefecture compare?
+Smaller cities may lack the neon glitz and crowds of their megacity cousins.
+They more than make up for it however with much lower cost of housing and food, more relaxed pace of life, and access to the great outdoors.

-Japan is a land of contrasts and is a rich source of research and debate for economists and political scientists alike, but for visitors to Japan like international students, the quality of life here is something to behold.
+Japan is a land of contrasts and is a rich source of research and debate for economists and political scientists alike.
+For visitors to Japan like international students, the quality of life here is something to behold.

 8. Japan fosters your self-discovery and adventurous spirit